PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 **Flow of functions:**
 * continuous sending of character ? to CNC Controller
-* receive all messages from CNC controller
+* receive all Status messages from CNC controller
 * Message type recognition
 * parse message Contents
 * Provide all values in variables